veerleprins/featureDatingApp/README.md

 ## Job story
 *When I sit on the couch at home with my phone in my hands, I want to be able to filter on the movie preferences of my possible matches, so that I don't have a fight in the future about which movie genre we're going to watch (for example on Netflix).*

 <img width="250" alt="Screenshot 2020-03-17 at 14 41 11" src="https://user-images.githubusercontent.com/35265583/76861775-642adf80-685d-11ea-9f19-bea6d7879213.png"> <img width="250" alt="Screenshot 2020-03-17 at 14 37 34" src="https://user-images.githubusercontent.com/35265583/76861441-e8c92e00-685c-11ea-834f-d5665d530c44.png">

-## Needed for this feature:
-- Code editor
-- knowledge of JavaScript
-- knowledge of HTML & CSS
-- little bit of knowledge of command line

 ## Table of contents
 1. Connect Git and Github